 If you have no payroll activity for one year, your eligibility is automatically terminated.
 If this happens and you want to re-enroll, you will have to apply again and complete all provider enrollment requirements (including the cost of fingerprinting and criminal background check).

 If you have any questions about these requirements, contact your county IHSS office or IHSS Public Authority.
-You may also contact our Member Communications Center at 1-800-621-5016.
+You may also contact our Member Benefits Center at 1-800-621-5016.

 Free & Low-Cost Provider Training